-necessarily linear so samples need not be diluted further if the absorbance is higher than the plate reader's capability (usually 3.0).
-However, these samples should be interpreted as strongly
+Note: The relationship of RLUs to cut-off value is not necessarily linear so samples need not be diluted further if the RLUs are higher than the plate reader's capability.
+However, these samples should be interpreted as strongly positive.